johnoneil/fspec/README.md

 # Usage

 ```
-proclint check [PATH]   # main thing people do
+fspec check [PATH]   # main thing people do
-proclint check --suggest # same, but with “did you mean” style hints
+fspec check --suggest # same, but with “did you mean” style hints
-proclint check --json   # machine-readable output for CI tooling
+fspec check --json   # machine-readable output for CI tooling
-proclint init   # (future) create a default config
+fspec init   # (future) create a default config
-proclint explain ITEM   # (future) explain why something is stale / wrong
+fspec explain ITEM   # (future) explain why something is stale / wrong
 ```

 # Examples

-Here's some use cases of the `proclint` tool, using the symbology: `✓ = OK`, `✗ = Error`, `? = Warning`.
+Here's some use cases of the `fspec` tool, using the symbology: `✓ = OK`, `✗ = Error`, `? = Warning`.

 Configuration can define whether process deviations are reported as warnings or errors to refine CI integration and workflows.

 ## Naming and Structure Checks

 ```
-$ proclint check
+$ fspec check
 ✓ directory structure matches spec
 ✗ filename "renders/approved/shot OP 010.mp4" does not match spec.
 ```